 All vehicles are subject to searching at both ports and this will avoid any misunderstanding.
 However, you should still advise the check in operator that you are carrying such.
 The weapons(s) must remain inside the vehicle.
 Any weapon must also be obscured from view or under a cover.
 Once onboard, the ships loading officer will ask you to surrender your car keys for the duration of the crossing.
 The vehicle must remain locked.
 On arrival, the keys will be given back to you.

-Passengers travelling on foot will have the items removed from them and returned upon arrival.
 Even if your gun is only for display, the requirements are exactly the same.